geneontology/noctua/CONTRIBUTING.md

 <a name="issue_resolution"></a>
 ## Issue Resolution

-Once a pull request or issue have been submitted, anyone can comment or vote on an issue to express their opinion following the Apache voting system.
-Quick summary:
+Once a pull request or issue has been submitted, anyone can comment an issue to express their opinion.
+Users with the ability to manipulate the tags may also bump the "approval" tag to the next level (e.g. approval (1) -> approval (2)) or add the "dissent" tag.
+If an issue gets a dissent tag, there will be an attempt to reach consensus before resolving one way or the other.

-- **+1** something you agree with
-- **-1** if you have a strong objection to an issue, which will be taken very seriously.
-A -1 vote should provide an alternative solution.
-- **+0** or **-0** for neutral comments or weak opinions.
-- It's okay to have input without voting
-- Silence gives assent

-A pull request with at least two **+1** votes, no **-1** votes, and that has been open for at least 3 days, is ready to be merged.
-The merge should be done by someone from a different organization than the submitter.
-(We sometimes waive the 3 days for cosmetic-only changes -- use good judgment.)

-If an issue gets qany **-1** votes, the comments on the issue need to reach consensus before the issue can be resolved one way or the other.
 There isn't any strict time limit on a contentious issue.

-The project will strive for full consensus on everything until it runs into a problem with that model.
+Silence is generally considered assent.
+The project will strive for consensus.

 <a name="syntax_style"></a>
 ## Syntax Style and Conventions